jatinkaushik-jk/tic-tac-toe/README.md

 ## Future Enhancements

-1. Implement the Computer mode functionality.
-2. Add more game features and customization options.
+1. Add more game features and customization options.
-3. Improve AI for the Computer mode.
+2. Improve AI for the Computer mode.

 ## Contact